Mia is FANTASTIC!!! She is smart and personable!!Courtney, Kyoto, 2025

 How Forecasts Work: Predictions track accumulated chill hours in winter and warming degree-days in early spring to estimate when buds will open.
 Cold snaps delay blooms, warm weeks accelerate them.
 Most forecasts predict three stages: first bloom (kaika), full bloom (mankai), and petal fall.

 Practical Application: Book flexible accommodations if possible.
-If you're locked into specific dates, identify both early and late-blooming spots so you have options regardless of where the season lands.
-Kyoto Botanical Garden and Hirano Shrine offer variety that extends your chances of catching peak bloom even if forecasts shift.
-For Japan for first-timers, things can feel overwhelming during cherry blossom season, so having backup spots reduces stress when forecasts change.
+If you're locked into specific dates, identify both early and late-blooming spots, so you have options regardless of where the season lands.
+Kyoto Botanical Garden and Hirano Shrine offer a variety that extends your chances of catching peak bloom even if forecasts shift.
+If you're Japan for first-timers, cherry blossom season can feel overwhelming, so having a short list of backup spots reduces stress when forecasts change.

 Getting Around During Cherry Blossom Season